staticbackendhq/core/README.md

 to make it easier to contribute code.
 If you'd like to work on something precise let us know.

-todoici

-We've decided to open the core of the product and have a permissive license with the MIT license.

 ## Open source, sponsors, paid SaaS